ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/add-container-json.md

 #### Add container.json

-Every service folder must have a `container.json` file that configures the service.
-Lets add one to the repo we just cloned.
+Every service folder must have a `container.json` file that configures the container.
+Let's add one to the repo we just cloned.

 1. Open the `tutorial-hosting` folder in a code editor
 2. Create a new file named `container.json` inside the `hosting` folder.